GSA-TTS/handbook/pages/training-and-development/intro-to-github.md

 ### 1. Repository Basics

 - **Repo** is short for repository, or a project on GitHub.
-Anybody at TTS can create repos in the 18F organization and you should _always_ create new projects as 18F, not as yourself.
+Anybody at TTS can create repos in the GSA-TTS organization and you should _always_ create new projects as GSA-TTS, not as yourself.
 You can create new repos in GitHub by clicking the + next to your profile picture.
-Then, choose New Repository and change the owner to 18F.
+Then, choose New Repository and change the owner to GSA-TTS.
 - The **license** on every repo must be Creative Commons 0, or CC0.
 That's shorthand for Public Domain.
 TTS is not only committed to working in the public domain by our own policies, but is also committed